How do I change my station name?

 Will I lose data if my Hub/station experiences an outage?

-Sensor devices can store about a couple hours worth of data and will continue pinging the Hub to reconnect.
+Sensor devices can store about an hour worth of data and will continue pinging the Hub to reconnect.
 Once power to the Hub is reestablished and the devices reconnect, stored device data will be offloaded to the Hub for publication.

 Tip: In the event of a prolonged power outage, you can power the Hub with an external power bank.
 The hub requires a minimum 5 Watt (1 Amp @ 5 volts) power supply.
 Make sure the power bank you select has pass through charging ability, meaning it will charge itself (from the wall) at the same time it powers the Hub.
 For reference, a 10,000mAh battery capacity can power the Hub for over 72 hours.

 Sensor devices will continue transmitting data to the Hub.
-The Hub can store about a week of data from one AIR and SKY pair or one Tempest.
+The Hub can store about a week of data from one Tempest.
 Once internet connection is restored to the Hub, it will publish the data.
 Tip: The Hub is able to publish the data locally (UDP, BLE) as long as it has power (setup UDP broadcast and/or leave the app open on a Bluetooth connected device).

 My humidity readings seem off, is something wrong?